yashpyraj/hackInvestment/README.md

 # MONEY MANAGEMENT APP

-This has a monthly money tracking system and a new month component will create every new month
+This has a monthly money tracking system and every new month new component will create every new month

 ## REGISTER AND LOGIN